filament-zone/filament/docs/spec/src/git-hub.md

 The `campaign_id` MUST exist in the campaign registry for this message to have any effect.

-If the campaign identified by `campaign_id` already has conversion data attached and the sender of this message is not the attester stored in the campaign then this message has no effect.
+If the sender of this message is not the attester stored in the campaign then this message has no effect.

-If this conversion is the first for the campaign then after this message is applied, the `attester` field of the campaign MUST be set to he author.

 The `payout` MUST be calculated in accordance with the payout mechanism and incentive budget recorded in the campaign.